EwenG/badigeon/API.md

 Synchronously executes the specified command in a separate process.
 Prints the process output using "clojure.core/print".
 Throws an exception when the process exit code is not 0.
   - command: The command to be executed.
   - proc-args: A collection of command arguments.
+Default to no argument.
   - error-msg: The error message of the exception thrown upon error.
+Default to "Process execution error".